PranavPatel292/FrontEndMentor_Kanban/README.md

 - This should start the server on `port 3000` and for the client it should start on `port 5173`.

 - Open http://localhost:5173/ with your browser to see the result.

+## Future work

+1. Use type frequently in the client.
+2. Make code as efficient as possible.
+3. Update task is still buggy.
+4. Host on the cloud.
+5. Add multiple user support.
+6. Add authentication.
+7. Make mobile responsive.